Hannanf/vba_challange_2/README.md

-# Module 2 Challenge — Using Data to Determine Rate of Return for Various Stocks and Analyzing the Run-time of our Code
+# Module 2 Challenge — Using Data to Determine Rate of Return and Average Trading Volume for Various Stocks and Analyzing the Run-Time of our Refractored Code
 ______________________________________________________________________
 OVERVIEW OF PROJECT
 ______________________________________________________________________